rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-012/index.md

-[voronator] by [Felipe Santos] is ... a Rust port of the [d3-delaunay] and [delaunator] libraries that provides delaunay triangulation and Voronoi diagram generation.
+[voronator] by [Felipe Santos] is ... a Rust port of the [d3-delaunay] and [delaunator] libraries that provide delaunay triangulation and Voronoi diagram generation.

 _Discussions:
 [/r/rust](https://reddit.com/r/rust/comments/hjbl0y/introducing_voronator)_